BinaryBreeze/AudioWaveDiarizer/README.md

 - Matplotlib
 ## License

-This project is licensed under the MIT License.
-SSee the [LICENSE](LICENSE) file for details..
+This project is licensed under the Apache License 2.0 .
+See the [LICENSE](LICENSE) file for details..